paul-sachs/provide-map/README.md

 ## Installation

 ```
-npm install react-redux-provide react-redux-provide-map --save
+npm install react-redux-provide provide-map --save
 ```

 ## Usage

-Use `react-redux-provide-map` to create providers with predictably named `actions` and `reducers` specific to manipulating ES6 `Map` instances.
+Use `provide-map` to create providers with predictably named `actions` and `reducers` specific to manipulating ES6 `Map` instances.
 Create as many providers/instances as you want and share them across multiple components.

 The main export `provideMap` takes 3 arguments: